lybird300/lybird300.github.io/_posts/2015-05-07-simulate-gwas-data.md

 <li>Chen, Gary K., Paul Marjoram, and Jeffrey D. Wall.
 "Fast and flexible simulation of DNA sequence data."
 Genome research 19.1 (2009): 136-142.</li>
 <li>Peng, Bo, and Xiaoming Liu.
 "Simulating sequences of the human genome with rare variants."
 Human heredity 70.4 (2010): 287.</li>
 <li>Wang, Ying, and Bruce Rannala.
 "In silico analysis of disease-association mapping strategies using the coalescent process and incorporating ascertainment and selection."
 The American Journal of Human Genetics 76.6 (2005): 1066-1073.</li>
+<li><a href="http://www.cureffi.org/2014/05/15/the-difference-between-odds-ratio-and-risk-ratio/">The difference between odds ratio and risk ratio</a></li>
 </ul>